isomerpages/govtech-gobusiness/_FAQ/1gm-marine.md

 Dormitories include purpose-built dormitories, factory-converted dormitories, construction temporary quarters, temporary occupation licence quarters, temporary living quarters and government decant sites.

-To ensure that the risks of COVID-19 transmission at shipyard premises continue to be well mitigated, personnel from non-Marine Shipyard sector who are required to work at the shipyards’ production sites for **15 or more days out of 30 consecutive days**, will need to undergo RRT.
-Companies should ensure that affected employees have undergone RRT by **19 October 2020**.
-The 15 or more days which a personnel is working in the shipyard’s production sites need not be consecutive.
+To ensure that the risks of COVID-19 transmission at shipyard premises continue to be well mitigated, all personnel (including external parties) who are required to enter the shipyards’ production site, will need to undergo RRT.
+Companies should ensure that affected employees have undergone RRT by **24 February 2021**.

-This is applicable for Singaporeans, Singaporean Permanent Residences, Work Permit Holders, S Pass Holders and Employment Pass Holders.
+Personnel who are not on a RRT programme will be required to show a negative test result from a COVID-19 Polymerase Chain Reaction (PCR) test or Antigen Rapid Test (ART) within 72 hours prior entry.
+Similar to RRT, these personnel will be required to undergo regular PCR test during his/her work duration in the shipyard’s production site.
+After completion of their works at the shipyard’s production site, they will be required to take a PCR test on the 5th to 7th day after exit, and a final PCR test on the 11th day after exit.
+The COVID-19 PCR test or ART may be done at any of the <a href="https://www.moh.gov.sg/licensing-and-regulation/regulations-guidelines-and-circulars/details/list-of-covid-19-swab-providers" target="_blank">MOH-approved COVID-19 test providers</a>.
+The costs of the tests would be at the personnel’s own or their employers’ expense.

 #### **2. If my office finance and administrative staff do not go to production site or come into contact with production site workers, do they have to be regularly swab tested?
 They do not reside in dormitories.**
 Non-dormitory workers who work in non-production sites or work from home do not need to be regularly swab tested.

 #### **3. Are client/owner representatives who frequent the shipyards’ production sites required to undergo RRT?**
 Yes.
-Personnel who are required to work at the shipyards’ production sites for 15 or more days out of 30 consecutive days are required to undergo regular swab testing.
-Companies should ensure that affected employees have undergone RRT by **19 October 2020**.
+Personnel who are required to enter the shipyards’ production sites are required to undergo regular swab testing.
+Companies should ensure that affected employees have undergone RRT by **1 February 2021**.

 #### **4. How can companies register for swab testing for eligible employees?**
-All companies can apply for Swab Registration System (SRS) company account creation via <a href="https://form.gov.sg/5f33ac4aef830b0012597673" target="_blank">link</a>.
+All companies can apply for Swab Registration System (SRS) company account creation via this <a href="https://form.gov.sg/5f33ac4aef830b0012597673" target="_blank">link</a>.
 They will receive a follow-up email from <a href = "mailto: swab@edb.gov.sg">swab@edb.gov.sg</a> on SRS onboarding and instructions within 5 days.
 Companies in the non-Marine Shipyard sectors are to indicate the Shipyard’s company name where their workers will be working at.

 All companies are to submit their Manpower Declaration in <a href="https://www.gobusiness.gov.sg/exemptions/login" target="_blank">GoBusiness</a> indicating employee details and their respective work premises.
 Companies will receive an email informing them of the expected timeline from which they can start submitting their manpower declaration.

-For companies in the Marine Shipyard sector, employees working on the shipyards’ production site and shipyard contractors’ external production site e.g. workshop, are to be captured under **“Production site”** premises while employees working from home or at non-production site e.g. back office, are to be captured under **“Non Production Sites”**.
+For companies in the Marine Shipyard sector, employees working on the shipyards’ production site and shipyard contractors’ external production site e.g. workshop, are to be captured under **“Production site”** premises while employees working from home or at non-production site e.g. back office, are to be captured under **“Other Sites”**.

 For companies in non-Marine Shipyard sectors, only employees deployed to the <ins>shipyard’s production site</ins> are to be captured under **“Production site”** premises.
-All other employees deployed to other premises e.g. office, other industry sites, are to be captured under **“Non Production Sites”**.
+All other employees deployed to other premises e.g. office, other industry sites, are to be captured under **“Other Sites”**.
 This is to facilitate registration and access to RRT for employees deployed to shipyard’s production site.

 Please ensure that details are valid and kept up to date.